-Local restaurant and bar owners around the country formed the Independent Restaurant Coalition (IRC) was formed to save the local restaurants affected by COVID-19 and the subsequent economic fallout.
+Local restaurant and bar owners around the country formed the Independent Restaurant Coalition (IRC) was formed to save the local restaurants and bars affected by COVID-19 and the subsequent economic fallout.
 IRC was founded on the simple belief that there is power to affect legislative change if we unite our voice.

-For the 11 million people across the country employed by independent restaurants — and the millions of workers up and down the food supply and delivery chain who depend on our restaurants — these small businesses cannot fail.
+For the 11 million people across the country employed by independent restaurants — and the 5 million workers up and down the food supply and delivery chain who depend on our restaurants — these small businesses cannot fail.

 What's At Stake

-Our nation’s 500,000 local, independent restaurants anchor our communities, drive domestic and international tourism, and invigorate development in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly employ millions of workers up and down the food supply and delivery chain — from growers, packers, fisherman, linen services, delivery people and more — whose livelihoods depend on each sale our restaurants and bars make.
+Our nation’s 500,000 local, independent restaurants anchor our communities, drive domestic and international tourism, and invigorate development in every corner of the U.S. We directly employ over 11 million people across the country, and indirectly employ over 5 million workers up and down the food supply and delivery chain — from growers, packers, fisherman, linen services, delivery people and more — whose livelihoods depend on each sale our restaurants and bars make.
 We also contribute significantly to the $760 billion in annual sales in the restaurant economy.

 The road to recovery for the restaurant industry is steep.
 Independent restaurants are small businesses.
 But, unlike many other small businesses, our cash flow is completely dependent on current business.
-The bills from 45 days ago are paid with revenue earned today.
+We pay today’s bills with last week’s revenue.
 If there is no revenue, those bills go unpaid.
-Independent restaurants estimate that there needs to be a minimum of $120 billion cash flow just to pay our current bills, rent, and taxes — and that’s before we pay our employees, who are the front line of service in this hospitality industry and the backbone to the local economies our businesses sustain.
+Economists estimate that there needs to be a minimum of $120 billion cash flow just to pay our current bills, rent, and taxes — and that’s before we pay our employees, who are the front line of service in this hospitality industry and the backbone to the local economies our businesses sustain.

 Altogether, the resulting economic fallout has been cataclysmic.
 Food services account for over 10% of the decrease in GDP over quarter two in 2020.